Up to 60% off sofas & mattresses — limited‑time deals.

 5. How does the Softa mattress handle heavier sleepers?

-Heavier sleepers can do well through the middle of the bed.
-Marcus (about 230 lb) stayed supported on his back and felt okay during short stomach naps.
-He did notice more edge compression and a slightly softer feel on his stomach.
-Very heavy sleepers or strict stomach sleepers often do better with a firmer, more reinforced option.
+Heavier sleepers can do reasonably well through the center of the bed.
+Marcus stayed supported on his back and felt okay during short stomach sessions.
+He noticed more edge compression and a slightly softer feel overall, so very heavy sleepers may still want a firmer option.

 6. What about off-gassing and smell?